-While some pool owners choose to close their pools during the winter months, others choose to swim all year long.
+While some N. Texas pool owners choose to close their pools during the winter months, while others people in Frisco and the surrounding area choose to swim all year long.
 The North Dallas area’s winter temperatures are usually very mild.
 We average in the high fifties to high sixties from December to March.
 We also average 205 days of sunshine each year, making using your swimming pool year-round a viable option.

 Even after you prepare your pool for the winter, it’s important to take steps to protect it throughout the season.
 Our team at Executive Blue Pools has some expert tips to help you below.